Trade disputes and industrial action

 - Prosecution for inducements to break or threats to break contracts of employment.
 Again, only members and officials of an authorised trade union get the benefit of this immunity.

-If you take part in industrial action such as a strike, there is a risk that you will be dismissed.
-However, under section 5 of the Unfair Dismissals Act 1977 the dismissal of an employee for taking part in a strike or other industrial action is unfair if:
+Under section 5 of the Unfair Dismissals Act 1977 the dismissal of an employee for taking part in a strike or other industrial action is unfair if:

 - One or more of the other employees taking part in the action were not

-- One or more of the other employees who were dismissed, were later reinstated or re-engaged and the employee was not.
+- One or more of the other employees who were dismissed, were later reinstated or re-engaged and the employee was not

 This was amended by section 4 of the Unfair Dismissals (Amendment) Act 1993 which extends this definition of unfair dismissal to include less favourable treatment after reinstatement or re-engagement after a strike or a lockout.